TERMS OF SERVICE

 Personal data is any information about you by which you can be identified.
 This can include information such as:

 - your name, date of birth, email address, postal address, phone number, mobile number;

 - information about your device (such as the IP address, which is a numerical code to identify your device that can provide information about the country, region or city where you are based); and

 - information relating to your personal circumstances and how you use our sites, and services.

 The data controller for our sites is Università della Svizzera italiana (USI), Via Giuseppe Buffi 13, CH – 6904 Lugano, Switzerland.
 This means that we are responsible for deciding how and why we hold and use your personal data.
-If you want to contact us, you can find our contact details in the “How to contact us” section below.
+If you want to contact us, please do this via our contact form.

 We collect personal data when you sign up for our services and when you browse our sites.
 On some parts of the websites, you may be asked to provide some limited personal information in order to enable the provision of certain services (e.g. subscribing to the EJO newsletter).
-The EJO may store this information manually or electronically.
-By supplying this information you are consenting to the EJO holding and using it for the purposes for which it was provided.
-Information provided will be kept for as long as is necessary to fulfill that purpose.
+The EJO may store this information only electronically.
+By supplying this information, you are consenting to the EJO holding and using it for the purposes for which it was provided.
+Information provided will be kept for as long as is necessary to fulfil that purpose.

 We may also collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our webmasters.
 This is statistical data about our users’ browsing actions and patterns which does not identify any individual and allows us to ensure that content from our site is presented in the most effective manner for you and for your computer.

 - your IP address – a numerical code to identify your device and which can provide information about the country, region or city where you are based

 - your browsing history of the content you have visited on our sites, including information on how you were referred to our sites via another website; and